-We arrived without knowing the island but set off to exploring Jozani Forest, Paje Beach, and even a cruise on the local boat, a dhow.
-With almost a month on the island we were able to cover most of hot spots.
+We arrived without knowing the island but set off to explore Jozani Forest, Paje Beach, and even a cruise on the local boat, a dhow.
+We could cover most of the hot spots for almost a month on the island.
 Looking for where to start once you arrive in Stone Town?
 Here are the top places to visit in Zanzibar.

-Places to Visit in Zanzibar
+The Best Things to Do in Zanzibar

 Jozani Forest is one of the most popular places to visit in Zanzibar.
 The forest is the last sanctuary in the world to see the Zanzibar red colobus monkey.
 The forest is located in the Eastern part of the island and is one of the lushest places on Zanzibar.
 It’s a staunch reminder of what we have done to our environment over the centuries.

-We decided to visit the seaweed center right in Paje after we read this great post from our friends at Hey Dip Your Toes In.
-The Seaweed center is a women’s initiative that employees local women to make products from the abundance of seaweed around the island.
-Guest can take a full tour to see the daily tasks of the seaweed farmers, or they can just relax at the shop with a glass of seaweed fruit juice!
+The Seaweed Center (now called Mwani Zanzibar) is a women’s initiative that employs local women to make products from the abundance of seaweed around the island.
+Guest can take a full tour to see the daily tasks of the seaweed farmers, or they can relax at the shop with a glass of seaweed fruit juice!

 House of Wonders

-If you’re not a beginner Paje has just the right amount of wind to spend the entire Zanzibar holiday improving your kitesurfing skills.
-It’s often considered one of the best places in the world to go kite surfing and it’s easy to understand why when you feel the wind and see the gorgeous water.
+If you’re not a beginner, Paje has the right amount of wind to spend the entire Zanzibar holiday improving your kitesurfing skills.
+It’s often considered one of the best places in the world to go kite surfing, and it’s easy to understand why when you feel the wind and see the gorgeous water.

 I would recommend bringing decent walking shoes as it may be muddy.
-Make sure to bring extra cash in case you want to buy some spices and tea to take home.
+Make sure to bring extra cash if you want to buy some spices and tea to take home.
 Don’t come full as there is a full tasting at the end of the tour.

 Safari Blue Cruise